Music (Madonna album): Writing and recording

 Madonna developed an interest in collaborating with Guy Sigsworth as she was drawn by his appreciation for understated technology in music.
 She reached out to him with the intention of adding an ambient feel to her record.
 Madonna presented him with the preliminary demo tracks developed for Music, including the songs created with Ahmadzaï.
 She chose one of two sketches he had sent her, which was almost finished but was still kept unpolished so that Madonna could continue writing on top of it.
 The backing track contained a sample from the 1993 British film The Cement Garden, with the voice of actress Charlotte Gainsbourg, which later became "What It Feels Like for a Girl".
 He worked on the track at Sarm West rather than his own studio since he did not want to "fuck up" working with Madonna.
 The song was finished quickly and within four days they were able to create the final version.
 From the first day onward, Madonna and Sigsworth chose to retain all the musical noises from the demo; this required the producer to creatively reconfigure her vocals around the segments, utilizing Pro Tools on a SSL 9000 J console.
-Madonna insisted Sigsworth to give her a rough approximate sound, rather than work on the music for two-three hours.
-That way, they would know if it can be kept or rejected and save time on production.
-During recording, Sigsworth noticed that the verses were out of sync with the music and wanted to add extra bar which would help them be coherent.
-However, Madonna dismissed it, and he had to cut up the individual music to put it in his computer for accompanying her vocals.
+Madonna insisted that Sigsworth give her a rough approximate sound, rather than work on the music for two or three hours.
+That way, they would know whether it could be kept or rejected and save time on production.
+During recording, Sigsworth noticed that the verses were out of sync with the music and wanted to add extra bar to help them cohere.
+However, Madonna dismissed it, and he had to cut up the individual music to put it in his computer to accompany her vocals.
 Sigsworth thought it made the song sound more "fluid and magical" and commended Madonna for not taking the cop-out solution.